nasuni-labs/nasuni-dashboards/README.md

 2. On your computer, download [telegraf.conf](telegraf.conf) from Nasuni Labs, open it in a text editor, select all, and copy the contents to your clipboard.

-3. Open vi and paste the contents from step 2, customizing the values for the sections below
+3. Return to VM ssh session, open vi, and paste the contents from step 2, customizing the values for the sections below:

     ```shell
     sudo vi /etc/telegraf/telegraf.conf